 We are an interdisciplinary group of researchers working at the interface of biology, physics, and engineering sciences.
-We seek to use quantitative experiments and mathematical modeling to answer fundamental questions in developmental, stem cell, and cancer biology.
+We use quantitative experiments with human embryonic stem cells and mathematical modeling to answer fundamental questions in developmental and stem cell biology.

 2/26/20 Welcome Alena!

 Alena Streletskaia has joined the lab as a graduate student

 Siqi Du has joined the lab as a graduate student

 4/4/2019 Congratulations Joseph!

 Joseph passed his PhD defense.
 Congratulations Dr Massey!

 3/25/2019 Congratulations Kinshuk!

 Kinshuk passed his PhD defense.
 Congratulations Dr Mitra!

 3/4/2019 Nodal and BMP dynamics in self-organization paper out in eLife